opea-project/GenAIExamples/ChatQnA/README.md

 Change the `xxx_MODEL_ID` in `docker/xxx/set_env.sh` for your needs.

+For customers with proxy issues, the models from [ModelScope](https://www.modelscope.cn/models) are also supported in ChatQnA.
+Refer to [this readme](docker/xeon/README.md) for details.

 ### Setup Environment Variable

 To set up environment variables for deploying ChatQnA services, follow these steps: